Need more information or have questions? Call 360-385-9160.

 Fireworks (unexploded) – Wet thoroughly, wrap in plastic and seal so will not dry out; want it to remain wet, dispose in regular trash.

 Hazardous Waste – Anything labeled with “Danger” or “Warning” is hazardous and should not go in regular garbage.
-Listed below are just some of the types of household hazardous waste accepted at the HHW Facility.
-If you have disposal questions please call 360-385-9160.
+Listed below are just some of the types of household hazardous waste accepted by our Hazardous Waste program.

 - Acids – various kinds